THE LITERATURE OF AUTHORITY

 William Blake,The Marriage of Heaven and Hell (click to purchase from amazon.com)

-Nagarjuna, The Fundamental Wisdom of the Middle Way (click to purchase from amazon.com)
+Walpola Rahula,What the Buddha Taught (click to purchase from amazon.com)

 D. T. Suzuki, An Introduction to Zen Buddhism (click to purchase from amazon.com)